 You will need to complete Form N-400, Application for Naturalization.
 It is important to take time to understand the questions on Form N-400.
 You can file your application online or mail it to your local USCIS Lockbox.

 You must submit all the supporting documents when you file Form N-400.
-If you are filing online, you will need to upload photos of the documents.
-If you are mailing in your application, you should only submit photocopies of documents requested, unless instructed to submit an original.
-All documents in another language must be translated into English by a certified translator.
+Be prepared to take photos or make copies of your documents.
+Also, all documents in another language must be translated into English by a certified translator.

 When you file Form-N400, you will also need to pay the citizenship application’s filing fee.
 If you are filing online, you will be guided through the payment process as part of your application.
 If you are filing by mail, you will need to submit the payment with your application.